-At ECH, we offer many different opportunities to volunteer to help the children and families we serve.
+At ECH, we offer many different opportunities to be a part of serving the children and families we serve.
 Everything from helping children with their homework to working on a fundraising committee, we will match you with the perfect opportunity.

-For more information about volunteer at ECH, contact Sarah Deweese, Volunteer and Community Relations Manager, at email@example.com or call (314) 427-3755.
+For more information about volunteering at ECH, contact Sarah Deweese, Volunteer and Community Relations Manager, at email@example.com or call (314) 427-3755.

 Many of our children are behind academically.
 One-on-one tutoring is the best way to help them catch up.
 Help residents who may be having problems in subjects such as math, science, English, history, and reading.
 Tutors need to be willing to commit 2-3hrs. a week for up to 6 weeks, and will need an Abuse/Neglect Background Check and Criminal Record Check.
 All tutor volunteers will need a Bachelor’s degree or higher.

 Have fun and be a kid again while working directly with the children in the Early Education Center who range in age from infants to 6 years old.
 Contact may include story-telling, special activities, or simply playing with the children.

 Mass mailings are frequent and at times more than our small staff can handle.
 Often we are in need of volunteers to help stuff envelopes for direct mail sent to our constituents.